Difference Between Bipolar and BPD, Causes, Risk Factors, Complications & Symptoms

 Symptoms Of Borderline Personality Disorder (BPD)

 Symptoms of borderline personality disorder (BPD) usually appear in the late teenage years or early adulthood.
 A troubling event or stressful experience can trigger symptoms or make them worse.
-Over time, symptoms usually decrease and may go away completely.
+Over time, symptoms decrease generally and may go away completely.

 Some people have a handful of BPD symptoms, while others have many.
 Symptoms can range from manageable to very severe.
 Since BPD symptoms are similar to those of bipolar disorder, people sometimes confuse the two conditions.
 The most common signs of BPD include: